andreiafreitas/TAU/README.md

     - should.
 Also should extras, and configurations.

-In the end I learned how to add Chai to an existent project and how assertion can be handled centrally in a project.
+In the end, I learned how to add Chai to an existent project and how assertion can be handled centrally in a project.

 ### Cypress